Noncommunicable Diseases (NCDs)

 Studies have found high prevalences of various NCDs among India’s poor.
 Many go undiagnosed due to a lack of access to healthcare infrastructure.
 For example, a 2017 study published in The Lancet found that the urban poor are the most at risk group of developing diabetes.
 Approximately half of participants in the research were unaware of their diabetic status until participating in the study.

 NCDs are commonly thought of as an urban issue.
 However, rates are also high in rural areas, where deaths from NCDs almost match those from communicable diseases.
-2017 study of rural farming populations in Maharashtra found around forty percent of those surveyed suffered from hypertension.
+A 2017 study of rural farming populations in Maharashtra found around forty percent of those surveyed suffered from hypertension.
 More than fifty percent suffered from diabetes or prediabetes and between a third and a half of participants were at risk of cardiovascular ailments.

 One in five Indians below the age of eighteen suffer hypertension, according to research presented at the 70th Annual Conference of the Cardiological Society of India.
 This is a disturbing trend, showing that one of the primary risk factors for heart disease — India’s biggest killer — is prevalent from a young age.